 After the first finger exercise is mastered, play an ascending and descending pentascale from the lowest to highest finger with both hands.

 For instance, the left-hand pinky will play with the right hand thumb, and so on.
-Use the proper finger techniques discussed earlier.
+Use the proper piano finger techniques discussed earlier.